hackersanddesigners/Soilpunk_technical_setup/slides.rst

 .. image:: ./assets/images/arduino-esp32fs-00004.png
   :alt: Screenshot of finder wiindow open at tools, showing filepath - ESP32FS - tool - esp32fs.jar

+The final structure should be something like:

+``.../Arduino/tools/ESP32FS/tool/esp32fs.jarz``

 ----

 After restarting the Arduino IDE, verify that the plug-in installation was successful.
 If successful, you will see a menu called ``ESP32 Sketch Data Upload`` added.